Frequently asked questions about appointments

 Most of the insurance companies will directly reimburse the hospital performing your MRI scans provided they are requested by a consultant.
 It is no longer necessary to be admitted to hospital to have your MRI scans covered.
 Some insurers place some further restrictions on scanning by limiting cover to a list of specific medical indications for scanning.

-At present (as of 1/5/2012), the VHI and Aviva will provide direct payment for MRI scans (where referred by a consultant) in the Galway Clinic and Merlin Park Imaging Centre (also Barrington’s Hospital in Limerick).
+At present, the VHI and Aviva will provide direct payment for MRI scans (where referred by a consultant) in the Galway Clinic and Merlin Park Imaging Centre (also Barrington’s Hospital in Limerick).

-Those insured by Quinn are covered in The Galway Clinic.
+Those insured by Laya are covered in The Galway Clinic.
 Those insured by GMA and ESB are covered in most MRI centres.
+Its always an idea to check with your insurer but our office staff will usually be in a position to advise you at the time you are referred for a scan.

 I have a medical card.
 Will it cover me?